List of mass stabbing incidents (2010–2019): 2019

+Turramurra, Australia (January 2019)

+On 12 January, a 34-year-old mentally ill researcher stabbed six teenagers during a confrontation.

 Stowbtsy, Belarus (February 2019)

-On February 11, 2019, two people were killed and two others were injured in a stabbing spree in a school.
+On 11 February 2019, two people were killed and two others were injured in a school stabbing spree committed by a student, 15-year-old Vadim Miloshevsky.
+In September 2019 the perpetrator was sentenced to 13 years imprisonment.

 London, United Kingdom (March 2019)

-On March 30, 2019, a 29-year-old man went on a stabbing spree attacking 5 people including 4 in a 10 hour long period.
+On 30 March 2019, a 29-year-old man went on a stabbing spree attacking 5 people including 4 in a 10 hour long period.

 Thanh Hoa, Vietnam (May 2019)

-On May 12, 2019, an eleven-year-old student was stabbed to death before the perpetrator attacked four more people.
+On 12 May 2019, an eleven-year-old student was stabbed to death before the perpetrator attacked four more people.

 Richmond, Virginia (July 2019)

-On July 4, 2019, 3 people were stabbed with a machete in a plasma centre during 4 July celebrations.
+On 4 July 2019, 3 people were stabbed with a machete in a plasma centre during 4 July celebrations.

 Orange County, California (August 2019)

-On August 7, 2019, a man went on a two hour long stabbing spree killing four people and injuring two others.
+On 7 August 2019, a man went on a two hour long stabbing spree killing four people and injuring two others.
 He was arrested and suspected to have done the attack due to robbery anger and hate.